 Important disclaimer: some of these links are affiliate links.
 This means that if you make a purchase, I will earn a small commission at no extra cost to you.
 The only reason I have listed these companies is because I have experience with them and currently use them to run my business.

-It is not because of the commission that I could earn.
+It is not because of the commissions that I could earn.

 So only purchase the products if you feel that you need them and that they can help you to achieve your online goals.